 Bill Gasiamis 1:58

-Which meant that Donna became David’s main caregiver many years later, and just a couple of years ago, Donna completed and published a book that she wrote about their journey together called Prisoners Without Bars: A Caregivers Tale.
+This meant that Donna became David’s main caregiver many years later, and just a couple of years ago, Donna completed and published a book that she wrote about their journey together called Prisoners Without Bars: A Caregiver’s Tale.
 Donna O’Donnell Figurski, welcome to the podcast.

 Donna Figurski 2:20